Abbott Northwestern Hospital

 Pharmacists completing this general pharmacy residency will be prepared to practice in an acute care hospital environment with a well-rounded knowledge basis in major clinical services.

 The PGY1 Residency Program at Abbott Northwestern is both flexible and focused.
 Residents develop skills in the provision of patient-centered care, service excellence, practice management and leadership.
-The pharmacy practice model combines decentralized pharmacist practice with responsibility for a drug distribution system that leverages Pyxis MedStation drug distribution and a state-of–the-art sterile compounding facility.
+The pharmacy practice model combines decentralized pharmacist practice with responsibility for a drug distribution system that leverages automated dispensing cabinets and a state-of–the-art sterile compounding facility.

 Residents interact with numerous pharmacist practitioners specialized in clinical pharmacy, informatics, logistics and leadership.
 Residents gain valuable experience by preparing and presenting educational programs, participating in multidisciplinary patient care rounds, staffing, teaching students and completing a major research project.

-Each resident staffs a decentral practice area or central pharmacy every other weekend from approximately mid-August through the end of residency year, with exception of the weekend preceding ASHP Midyear Clinical meeting.
-Each resident will work three of six observed holidays.
-The Abbott Northwestern Hospital residency observes ACGME guidelines for residents hours.
+Each resident staffs a decentral practice area or central pharmacy every other weekend from approximately mid-August through the end of residency year, with the exception of the weekend preceding ASHP Midyear Clinical meeting.
+Also, each resident will work three of six observed holidays.
+The Abbott Northwestern Hospital residency observes ACGME guidelines for resident hours.

-Submit all application materials through the ASHP PhORCAS* system by January 15, 2013.
+Submit all application materials through the ASHP PhORCAS system by January 9, 2015. (match number 110113)